-Swiss corporate law underwent a major reform process in the past decade that led to the corporate law reform of 2020, which entered into force on 1 January 2023.
-The corporate law reform amended both the rules governing the proxy voting system13 and the rights of shareholders at the general meeting14 to facilitate shareholder engagement.
-Furthermore, it transposed into the Code of Obligations the interim regime introduced by the Federal Council in the Ordinance Against Excessive Compensation in Listed Companies of 20 November 2013 (OaEC, SR221.331, repealed on 1 January 2023) after the constitution was amended to introduce requirements on say-and-pay by a popular initiative on 3 March 2013.

-Moreover, in line with international trends, in particular with developments under EU law, Switzerland has introduced several additional ESG-related obligations by amending the CO and adopting implementing ordinances.
-Among others, larger Swiss listed enterprises or companies supervised by the Swiss Financial Market Supervisory Authority (FINMA) will be subject to non-financial reporting obligations and enterprises whose registered office, central administration or principal place of business is in Switzerland must comply with certain due diligence and transparency obligations if they have business abroad involving conflict minerals or potentially child labour.
-Although these obligations do not give rights to shareholders directly, they enhance the disclosure and responsibility of subject companies paving the way for shareholder activism.
+Swiss corporate law underwent a major reform process in the past decade that led to the corporate law reform of 2020, which will enter into force on 1 January 2023.
+As part of this process, the principles of the OaEC will be transposed into the CO.16 Furthermore, the corporate law reform amends both the rules governing the proxy voting system17 and the rights of shareholders at the general meeting18 to facilitate shareholder engagement.
+Moreover, in line with international trends, in particular with developments under EU law, Switzerland is introducing several additional ESG-related obligations by amending the CO and adopting implementing ordinances.
+Among others, larger Swiss listed enterprises or companies supervised by the Swiss Financial Market Supervisory Authority (FINMA) will be subject to non-financial reporting obligations in Switzerland must comply with certain due diligence and transparency obligations if they have business abroad involving conflict minerals or potentially child labour.19 Although these obligations do not give rights to shareholders directly, they enhance the disclosure and responsibility of subject companies paving the way for shareholder activism.